BotanAtomic/FaceID/project/app/client/readme.md

 - Open projet on Intellij IDEA
-- Set your gradle JVM to Java 11 or above in start.sh (or in Intellij directly)
+- Set your gradle JVM to Java 11 (or above) in start.sh
 - run start.sh

 Note: